 By Nava Atlas | On | Comments (0)

 Jane, a young woman of unassuming background and appearance, searches for love and a sense of belonging while preserving her independence.
 The book sparked a fair amount of controversy when first published, which was fueled by critics and the public suspecting that “Currer Bell” (the author’s ambiguous pseudonym) was a woman.
-Still, the novel was an immediate success, securing for Charlotte a place in the literary world of her time and for generations to come.
 Read More→